-We have implicitly been assuming that all across Canada, francophones would have been able to earn about the same amount as non-francophones.
+We have implicitly been assuming that all across Canada, francophones would have been able to earn about the same amount as nonfrancophones.
 To investigate the extent of, and regional variation in, earnings gaps for francophones, and the returns to language and literacy, we estimate standard human capital earnings regressions.
-Table 6A) shows means and standard deviations for the variables used in the regression models.
-Table 6B) shows estimated coefficients for key variables.
-Francophone men in the west, if they were literate and spoke English, had no clear earnings disadvantage relative to anglophones, and generally earned more than men of European mother tongues.40 Clearly, literacy and ability to speak English were important characteristics for western workers, with the ability to speak English more highly rewarded than in eastern Canada.
-This finding is plausible, as in much of Quebec, knowing how to speak English probably had little impact on earnings capacity.
-While the estimated coefficients are smaller when the models are estimated for blue-collar workers only, they are still substantial.41
+Table 6, panel A) shows means and standard deviations for the variables used in the regression models.
+Table 6, panel B) shows estimated coefficients for key variables.
+Francophone men in the west, if they were literate and spoke English, had no clear earnings disadvantage relative to anglophones, and generally earned more than men of European mother tongues.
+39 Clearly, literacy and ability